Trump to announce $13 billion in farm aid on Thursday: source

 The flurry of export sales, along with extreme weather and sprawling drought across the U.S. Midwest this summer, has sent soybean prices to the highest seen in two years.

-Reporting by Steve Holland; Writing by Eric Beech and P.J.
-Huffstutter; Editing by Tom Brown
+Reporting by Steve Holland and P.J.
+Huffstutter; Writing by Eric Beech and P.J.
+Huffstutter; Editing by Tom Brown and Aurora Ellis

 Our Standards: The Thomson Reuters Trust Principles.